-They are created with, for, and around the needs and abilities of their end-users rather than for those of lawyers and courts
+They are created with, for, and around the needs and abilities of all their users, rather than only for those of lawyers and courts

 They enable people to understand and do the right thing easily, rather than require considerable investments of time, money, effort or expertise

 Nobody reads privacy policies.
 They are too long and too complex.
 However, we are constantly asked to declare to “have read and understood the terms”.
 With the simple click of a button, we may consent to unwanted uses of our personal data.
 Visual communication can help people to navigate and make sense of cumbersome legal texts.
 To this end, the General Data Protection Regulation (GDPR) recommends to provide information about data practices in combination with icons.

 With our project, we aim to provide an answer to these and related questions.